Deciphering Your Divine Family

 Theban (based in Thebes)

-- Amun or Amun-Ra is creator, consort is Mut or Mut-Sakhmet; child is Khonsu, the moon god
+- Amun or Amun-Ra is creator, consort is Mut or Mut-Sakhmet; child is Khonsu,

 - Other Memphite gods are honored, such as Ptah and Sokar